eWeLinkCUBE/CUBE-OS/Installation & User Guide/CUBE OS Installation on Ugreen NAS (DXP2800 or other X86 models).md

 + **Software:**
     - Virtual Machine feature must be supported and enabled
     - Admin access to your NAS
-    - CUBE OS image file (`.vdi`) downloaded to your computer or stored on the NAS
+    - Download the latest `.xz` image file from the Git repository, then extract it to obtain the `.vdi` disk image for use.

 ---